 It will give you the opportunity to undertake further study to develop your understanding of key principles underpinning the study of colonial and postcolonial cultures in a comparative, global and inter-disciplinary context.

-The programme includes the following core modules [full descriptions available below]:
+The programme includes the following core modules [full descriptions available on our University website]:

 - World Literatures and Film I